benjtek01/dingo-godot-addon/README.md

 <hr/>

 - Adjustable corridor amount to create more complex or simple layouts

-- A “room type” based setup, with the ability to customize individual room types and create complex layouts from them.

 - Printed generation results with the amount of rooms generated per type, generation progress, and coordinates for each room.